Cornell-MAE-UG/fa25-portfolio-kevin-sturm/_pages/cv.md

 ---

 #### Objective
-Aspiring engineering student with a strong foundation in....
-Passionate about ... and eager to apply my knowledge in real-world applications.
+Aspiring engineering student with a strong foundation in mechanical design, 3D Modeling, and combat robotics looking for an internship in design engineering.

 ---

 #### Education
 - **Cornell University**
-  *Bachelor of Science in Mechanical and Aerospace Engineering*
+  *Bachelor of Science in Mechanical and Aerospace Engineering* *GPA: 3.995*
- Graduation: 05, 2027
+ Graduation: May, 2027

 ---